50 Things You Should Never Do at the Doctor's Office

-To uncover what to do—and what not to do—at the doctor's office, The Remedy talked to the country's top docs to find the #1 things medical professionals say you should avoid at a doctor visit.
+To uncover what to do—and what not to do—at the doctor's office, Eat This, Not That!
+Health talked to the country's top docs to find the #1 things medical professionals say you should avoid at a doctor visit.
 Read on.
 Your life depends on it.

 Never Be a Passive Listener